Clean Up the Mess: Addressing Data Pollution in Cryptocurrency Abuse Reporting Services: Abuse Type Revenue Estimation

+We propose a three-step approach to estimate revenues per abuse type from the transactions in the blockchain. \updated{First, we use our LLM-based classifier to assign an abuse type to each report.
+Second, we assign each reported address an abuse type by selecting the most common label from its now-labeled abuse reports.
+Third, we apply \wyb~\cite{wyb} to estimate the amount of BTC received by each address from the first block of the Bitcoin blockchain, up to block 838,800 (mined on April 11, 2024).
+As recommended by Gomez et al.~\cite{btcestimations}, we filter out self-deposits to avoid double-counting and use the BTC conversion rate to USD on the day of each deposit.
+Finally, we aggregate the revenue for addresses assigned the same abuse type.}

-Our tag creation procedure assigns an abuse type to an address by performing a majority vote on the classifier results for its reports.
-In detail, given an address, it iterates on all the reports for the address.
-For each report, it obtains the label output by the classifier for the description text.
-If the label is \ttag{notabuse}, the report is ignored.
-Otherwise, it increases a counter for the abuse type returned by the classifier.
+Our tagging procedure assigns an abuse type to an address by performing a majority vote on the classifier results for its reports.
+Given an address, it iterates on all the reports for the address.
+For each report, it obtains the abuse type output by the classifier for the description text.
+If the report's abuse type is \ttag{notabuse}, the report is ignored.
+Otherwise, it increases a counter for the abuse type.
 After processing all reports for the address, the abuse type with the highest counter is output as the abuse type for the address.
-If all reports for the address were \ttag{notabuse}, no tag is output.
+If all reports were \ttag{notabuse}, no abuse type is output.

-When applied to the 7,316 reports using the 5K classified descriptions, this approach generates tags for 2,533 addresses, 60\% of the 3,668 addresses.
-The other 1,135 addresses are not tagged because their reports are classified as \ttag{notabuse}.
-Of those 2,533 addresses, 314 are already tagged in \wyb and 2,219 are newly tagged.
-Table~\ref{tab:tags_solved} shows for each abuse type, the number of tagged addresses, the subset already tagged in \wyb, and the newly tagged addresses.
-Most newly tagged addresses are for \ttag{extortion} (805 addresses) and \ttag{sextortion} (629).